Kerbalism/Kerbalism/README.md

 ### GREENHOUSE

-No life-support-like mod would be complete without a greenhouse of some kind.
-The one included in this mod has a relatively complete set of input resources and by-products, in addition to some more unique characteristics like a lamp that adapt consumption to natural lighting, emergency harvesting, pressure requirements and radiation tolerance.
+No life-support like mod would be complete without a greenhouse of some kind.
+The one included in this mod has a relatively complete set of input resources and by-products, in addition to some more unique characteristics like a lamp that adapts consumption to natural lighting, emergency harvesting, pressure requirements and radiation tolerance.

 ### ISRU